kapawlak/temp_lab_host/Courses/6/CL/xlab3.md

 When you are calculating image locations relative to the objects that produce them, and learning about simple optical devices, it is useful to treat light as groups of rays that travel in straight lines until they are reflected or refracted.
 This is referred to as *Geometrical Optics*.

 As you might know from our first lab, light doesn’t behave in quite such an ordinary manner when it interacts with things at smaller scales.
-This is because light is an electromagnetic wave, and as such it exhibits all of the behaviors that other waves exhibit, like diffraction and interference.
+This is because light is an electromagnetic wave, and as such it exhibits all of the behaviors that other waves exhibit, like **diffraction** and **interference.** A key thing to know about these two phenomena is that they can be easily remembered by how they arise.
+Diffraction is the result of how light interacts with the *environment* — say the aperture of a camera for example.
+Interference is the result of how light interacts with *itself*.

-In this lab we will look at both of these phenomena.
-They are very closely related, but also different in some key ways.

 ## Interference

 When light passes through two closely separated slits, the rays travel slightly different distances before reaching an observation screen.
-This slight difference in the distances traveled causes the waves to interfere with one another as shown in  [](#Figure-interference1)
+To understand why this matters, we can imagine the ideal situation, where two well-defined rays of light pass through two slits separated by some distance.
+Recalling that light is an EM wave, and hence oscillates through time and space, we see that the point in the oscillation (minimum, maximum, or something in between), depends on the distance travelled, and that the two rays can be *in-phase*, *out of phase* or something in between depending on what point we are looking at, as shown in [](#Figure-interference1. .

 :::Figure (interference1|xl)
 ![When the two waves travel slightly different distances before reaching the screen, their phase relationship also changes](imgs/Lab3/fig1_1.jpg "When the two waves travel slightly different distances before reaching the screen, their phase relationship also changes")
 :::

-The top of [](#Figure-interference2)<u>a</u>  demonstrates constructive interference.
-The two waves are in phase with one another and add together, forming a bright spot, referred to as a maximum. [](#Figure-interference2)<u>b</u>  shows destructive interference.
+The top of [](#Figure-interference2. <u>a</u>  demonstrates constructive interference.
+The two waves are in phase with one another where they impinge on the screen, and hence their amplitudes add together forming a bright spot referred to as a maximum. [](#Figure-interference2. <u>b</u>  shows destructive interference.
 The waves are exactly out of phase at the screen, and produce a dark spot, referred to as a minimum.
 ::::::Figure (interference2| m|R)